tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.45.1-dev.10 =
+= 8.45.1-b.1 =

-(2017/06/30) Added new types to the list of available Schema types.
+(2017/06/30) Added several new types to the list of available Schema types.
 Fixed a missing Open Graph type filter for WP e-Commerce product pages.
 Fixed parsing of the HTML returned by the Wistia video API.
+Added the Open Graph image width as a parameter to the Wistia video API URL.

 = 8.45.0 =